New Zealand Holiday Parks

 While all holiday parks cater for couples, some particularly target families.
 These usually have a playground packed with more things to climb and jump on than you can imagine like the obligatory trampoline or even the exciting ‘jumping pillow’ (a favourite with most kids) plus tennis courts, library, go kart hire, and some even have a games arcade.
 You may even find a rope swing over a river for the ultimate in Kiwi summer fun.

 A typical New Zealand holiday park is set in an attractive park-like surrounds with lots of grass and trees.
 Forget the astro-turf you’ll find at a typical campsite in the US.
-Many are located nearby a beach, lake or river.
+Many are located near a beach, lake or river.
 Your camping spot usually includes your own power plug in and picnic table.
 You can cook in your campervan or use the communal kitchen – a great way to meet other campers, both locals and tourists.

 Take Time to Recharge Your Batteries

-You’ll feel at home at a New Zealand holiday in any Wilderness motorhome.
+You’ll feel at home at a New Zealand holiday park in any Wilderness motorhome.
 We recommend you hook up your motorhome to 240v mains power about every three nights to top up the batteries so you’ll want to find a holiday park.

 Make a Reservation or Just Turn Up?